Junjie-Mu/LocalGeoLite/README.md

 - CUDA version >= 11.6

 **Note**: It is recommended to use a new virtual environment to avoid dependency conflicts.
 Also, make sure **Python version is 3.10 or higher**.
-### Install PyTorch
+### 1️⃣ Install PyTorch

 Install the appropriate version of [PyTorch](https://pytorch.org/get-started/locally/) based on your CUDA version.

 **Example**: for CUDA >= 12.6 and Windowes OS

 `pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126`
-### Install LocalGeoLite
+### 2️⃣ Install LocalGeoLite

 `pip install git+https://github.com/Junjie-Mu/LocalGeoLite.git`

-For the first time the model and parameters will be downloaded locally, which may take some time.
+All other dependencies will be downloaded automatically.
+Once the installation is complete, you’re all set to start using LocalGeoLite.

 ## Usage

 There are two ways to run LocalGeoLite: